About Us – Cancer Diagnosis – Health Equals Freedom

 You may have noticed that there seems to be more people with cancer around friends, colleagues and family?
 Perhaps the diagnosis of CANCER has been given to you?

-An independent patient advocate is medically savvy, works for you and will stand by you!
+A Healthcare Navigator is medically savvy, works for you and will stand by you!

 Asking questions of your doctors on your behalf, recapping and summarising for you to look at later – can be so valuable.
 It is easier to digest information when you are relaxed and at home.

 This support is important, especially at diagnosis, as you may be meeting multiple healthcare professionals.
 Your health professionals may not always communicate in a way you understand, or to each other well.

 Not only is it confusing, it is very complex and hard for you as a patient to keep on top of it all, as you have enough to deal with – your emotions for one!
 A bit of navigation and project management can really help.